Apple Music Replay 2023: How to check the year-end list on official site

 Spotify Wrapped is set to release soon, likely on 30 November.
-But Apple users eager to know how 2023 was in terms of what they listened to can turn to Apple Music Replay, which is available now to give them a recap.
+But Apple users eager to know how 2023 fared in terms of music can turn to Apple Music Replay, which is available now to give them a recap.

 Apple Music Replay is a year-end summary of an Apple user’s most-listened-to songs, artists and albums.
 It is almost similar to Spotify’s personalised year-end data.